projectatomic/adb-vagrant-registration/README.md

   config.registration.auto_attach = false
 ```

-Note that the `auto_attach` option is set to false when using org/activationkey for registration.
+Note that the `auto_attach` option is set to false when using org/activationkey for registration or if pools are specified.

 #### subscription-manager Options Reference